Parre87/projekt1/README.md

   ### Validator testing:

 - HTML
-Document checking for "home" "about us" and "reach me" pages completed and no errors or warnings to show.
+   -Document checking for "home" "about us" and "reach me" pages completed and no errors or warnings to show.

 ![Checkup HTML](https://github.com/Parre87/projekt1/blob/main/assets/images/htmlchecker.png)